TokardDev/MVNgine/README.md

-# TGVNgine
+# MVNgine
-## Tokard's Godot Visual Novel Engine
+## Modular Visual Novel Engine

-TGVNgine is a simple, lightweight visual novel engine built with Godot, designed to help me quickly create and prototype 2D visual novels with more flexibility than Ren'Py.
+MVNgine is a simple, lightweight visual novel engine built with Godot, designed to help quickly create and prototype 2D visual novels with more flexibility than Ren'Py.

 ### Installation